Recipe for Success: Oct. 8-14 is National Fire Prevention Week (FPW)

 🔥 Once you get outside, stay outside.
 Never go back inside a burning building.

-The Sounds of SafetyOne of the key components in home safety--and the trigger for those fire safety plans you've been developing, is your alarm system.
+Know the Sounds of SafetyOne of the key components in home safety--and the trigger for those fire safety plans you've been developing, is your alarm system.
 That system is made up of both your carbon monoxide (CO) detector, as well as your smoke detector.

 What's the difference between the two alarms?
 Do you really need both?
 The answer is, in short, yes.